JunZhangNPO/Reading/NPO/Basic.md

 **Nonprofit Studies: Are We an Academic Discipline?**

 ## *Introduction*
-- 1975: Filer Commission Report
+- 1975: Filer Commission Report (Report of the Commission on Private Philanthropy and Public Needs)
 - An academic discipline: the organization of learning and the systematic production of new knowledge

 ## *Defining an Academic Discipline (Krishnan, 2009)*